nemequ/munit/README.md

 # µnit

-µnit is a small but full-featured unit testing framework for.
-It has no dependencies (beyond libc), is permissively licensed (MIT), and is easy to include into any project.
+µnit is a small but full-featured unit testing framework for C.  It has no dependencies (beyond libc), is permissively licensed (MIT), and is easy to include into any project.